LITMUS-RT/www.litmus-rt.org/tutorial/manual.md

 In the following, we provide a brief description of the tools in `liblitmus` related to running real-time tasks.
 For detailed usage information, run the mentioned commands without any parameters.

-### Simulating CPU-bound workloads with `rtspin`
+### Simulating CPU-bound workloads with rtspin

 The tool `rtspin` is a simple test task distributed with `liblitmus` that follows the first approach, i.e., it uses the API to programmatically "become" a real-time task when launched.
 The tool executes a simple, configurable spin loop that is useful for simulating CPU-bound workloads.
 It can be used for test and debugging purposes.

-    Usage:
+	rtspin: simulate a periodic CPU-bound real-time task

-        (1) rtspin [COMMON-OPTS] WCET PERIOD DURATION
+	Usage: (1) rtspin OPTIONS WCET PERIOD DURATION
-        (2) rtspin [COMMON-OPTS] -f FILE [-o COLUMN] WCET PERIOD (3) rtspin -l
+		   (2) rtspin OPTIONS -F FILE [-C COLUMN] WCET PERIOD (3) rtspin -l
 		   (4) rtspin -B

-    Modes:
-        (1) run as periodic task with given WCET and PERIOD (2) as (1), but load per-job execution times from CSV file (3) Run calibration loop (how accurately are target runtimes met?)
+	Modes: (1) run as periodic task with given WCET and PERIOD (2) as (1), but load per-job execution times from a CSV file (3) Run calibration loop (how accurately are target runtimes met?)
 		   (4) Run background, non-real-time cache-thrashing loop (w/ -m).

+	Required arguments:
+		WCET, PERIOD      reservation parameters (in ms)
+		DURATION          terminate the task after DURATION seconds

+	Options:
+		-B                run non-real-time background loop
+		-c be|srt|hrt     task class (best-effort, soft real-time, hard real-time) -d DEADLINE       relative deadline, equal to the period by default (in ms) -e                turn on budget enforcement (off by default) -h                show this help message
+		-i                report interrupts (implies -v)
+		-l                run calibration loop and report error -m FOOTPRINT      specify number of data pages to access -o OFFSET         offset (also known as phase), zero by default (in ms) -p CPU            partition or cluster to assign this task to -q PRIORITY       priority to use (ignored by EDF plugins) -r VCPU           virtual CPU or reservation to attach to -R                create sporadic reservation for task (with VCPU=PID) -s SCALE          fraction of WCET to spin for (1.0 means 100%) -u SLACK          randomly under-run WCET by up to SLACK milliseconds -v                verbose (print per-job statistics)
 		-w                wait for synchronous release

-        -v                verbose (prints PID)
-        -p CPU            physical partition or cluster to assign to -r VCPU           reservation to attach to
-        -d DEADLINE       relative deadline, implicit by default (in ms) -q PRIORITY       priority to use (ignored by EDF plugins, highest=1, lowest=511) -c be|srt|hrt     task class (best-effort, soft real-time, hard real-time) -l                run calibration loop
-        -m RSS            set working set size (memory accessd by job) -e                turn on budget enforcement,disabled by default wcet, period      reservation parameters (in ms)
+		-F FILE           load per-job execution times from CSV file -C COLUMNS        specify column to read per-job execution times from (default: 1)

+		-X PROTOCOL       access a shared resource protected by a locking protocol -L CS-LENGTH      simulate a critical section length of CS-LENGTH milliseconds -Q RESOURCE-ID    access the resource identified by RESOURCE-ID

+	Units:
-        WCET and PERIOD are milliseconds, DURATION is seconds.
+		WCET and PERIOD are expected in milliseconds.
+		SLACK is expected in milliseconds.
+		DURATION is expected in seconds.
-        CRITICAL SECTION LENGTH is in milliseconds.
+		CS-LENGTH is expected in milliseconds.
-        RESIDENT SET SIZE (RSS) is in number of pages
+		FOOTPRINT is expected in number of pages

 For example, the following command executes the task for 5 seconds on core 2 with a period of 10 ms and a WCET of 1.5 ms.